fairfield-ba510-spring2020/term-project-mayo/Readme.md

     - Clean Datasets
 3. Create Tables from ERD
 4. Populate the ERD Tables from The Imported Data Tables
-5. Empty out the Import Tables to reclaim storage space
+5. Empty the Import Tables to reclaim storage space

 <b> Step 3: </b> Test the Operational Database [link](CourseDataTest.ipynb) <br>